pallosp/conic_research_sympy/docs/api.md

 def IsNonDegenerate(conic: Matrix) -> bool | None
 ```

-Whether the conic is non-degenerate.
+Tells whether the conic is non-degenerate.

 Non-degenerate conics include real or complex ellipses, parabolas and
 hyperbolas.
+Returns None if undecidable.

 <a id="conic_classification.IsFiniteConic"></a>